Yamaha P45 B review (P71): Still worth your money?

-This piano comes in a good price for someone that don't want to spend a fortune on a piano, but still want to have an 88 key fully weighted hammer action piano.
+This piano comes at a good price for someone that doesn't want to spend a fortune on a piano, but still wants to have an 88 key fully weighted hammer action piano.

 That's why it has become very popular among rookies and intermediate players.